Spark eDiscovery Blog

 Read More

-Dance with the [vendor] that brought you.
+Dance with the [eDiscovery vendor] that brought you.

 Sara Perkins Jones Sara Perkins Jones

-Dance with the [vendor] that brought you.
+Dance with the [eDiscovery vendor] that brought you.

 Despite good-faith efforts from the new vendor and the in-house technical team from the old firm, it took me months to iron out the issues that this seemingly-simple decision introduced.
 Unless the situation with your existing vendor is untenable, don’t change horses mid-stream!